Third Workshop on Multimodal AI

 Abstract: High-throughput multi-modal experiments are revolutionising our understanding of biological complexity and offer a rich foundation on which to establish data-centric and mechanistic models of living cells.
 In this talk, I will present some of the sequencing methodologies my group has been developing to aid in the reprogramming of cells, providing broad and detailed information about diverse cellular processes and some of the insights this type of data has provided.
 I will also discuss some of the major challenges associated with the design of these experiments, showing how simulation can help; the chlleneges of working with heterogeneous data for biological design; and our efforts to to improve data interoperability and safety across the field of engineering biology.

-Day-2: 17 Sep 2025
+Workshop Day 2: 17 Sep 2025

 Time Event

-08:30 – 09:00 Arrival and registration
+08:30 – 09:00 Registration, coffee/tea, and biscuits

-Director of the King’s Technology Evaluation Centre at King’s College London, and
+09:40 – 10:20 Keynote 5: Anna Barnes, Director of the King’s Technology Evaluation Centre, King’s College London

-Title: AI in Health and Care — helping developers to think more critically about deployment, integration, and evidence generation.
+Title: AI in health and care — helping developers to think more critically about deployment, integration, and evidence generation

 Abstract: King’s College Technology Evaluation Centre (KiTEC) was commissioned by NHS England in 2020 to support the evaluation of AI tools for healthcare service provision.
 This talk provides an overview of the methodology, a description of the evaluation criteria in terms of clinical and economic effectiveness and the lessons learned during the evaluation process.